Wong (Marvel Comics): Marvel Cinematic Universe

 Benedict Wong portrays Wong in media set in the Marvel Cinematic Universe.
 This version is one of Stephen Strange's teachers rather than a servant as well as the librarian of Kamar-Taj who eventually becomes the Sorcerer Supreme.
 Additionally, he does not perform any martial arts and is nearly humorless, with this deadpan attitude serving as comic relief.
 Wong is introduced in the live-action film Doctor Strange (2016), and makes further appearances in the live-action films Avengers: Infinity War (2018), Avengers: Endgame (2019), Shang-Chi and the Legend of the Ten Rings (2021), Spider-Man: No Way Home (2021) and Doctor Strange in the Multiverse of Madness (2022) as well as the live-action Disney+ series She-Hulk: Attorney at Law.
-Furthermore, two alternate universe variants of Wong appear in the What If...? episodes "What If...
+Two alternate universe variants of Wong appear in the What If...? episodes "What If...
 Doctor Strange Lost His Heart Instead of His Hands?" and "What If... the Emergence Destroyed the Earth?", respectively voiced by Benedict Wong and David Chen.